Release Notes - kdb Insights Enterprise 1.0.0

 [NEW] UI allows storage and reload of data assemblies.

-[NEW] Schemas can be created and deleted in the KX Insights Platform user interface.
+[NEW] Schemas can be created and deleted in kdb Insights Enterprise user interface.

-[NEW] Assemblies can be created, saved and deployed in the KX Insights platform user interface.
+[NEW] Assemblies can be created, saved and deployed in kdb Insights Enterprise user interface.

 [NEW] Ability to Export Assembly Definitions.